61%

 You could give your first Red to someone else, but I don't recommend doing so; you can really use the experience, and red buff helps you kill the small wraiths and stuff.

 Fiddlesticks can solo the Dragon very early.
-I have tried and succeeded in killing it at level 6 with only a Doran's Ring and Blue Buff.
+I have tried and succeeded in killing it solo at level 6 with only a Doran's Ring and Blue Buff.
 I am not entirely certain at which level Fiddlesticks can first solo Dragon, but I would recommend for you to wait until level 9 or until you're certain no enemy will interfere.
 For safety's sake, gank bottom lane first at level 5-6 and then claim Dragon with the two champions there, with you tanking it if you have enough health.

 Warding

 Placing wards around the map provides you and your team with sight in the massive Fog of War that is the jungle.
 Knowing when an enemy is attempting to take Blue Buff, Red Buff, Dragon or Baron Nashor makes it possible for your team to steal the kill, and perhaps even kill the enemy.
-On top of that, wards can be a great boon when fighting in the jungle or to prevent ganks.
+On top of that, wards can be a great boon when fighting in the jungle or to predict enemy ganks.

 Usually, each lane will ward their own brush to prevent ganks, but warding all key jungle positions is supposed to be your task.
 If you have a Support champion like Soraka or Sona in your team, they might ward Dragon and Baron Nashor for you, but Blue and Red Buff are always your responsibility.